 By Tim Lambert

 In the 1990s evidence was discovered of a small Roman settlement at Wrexham.
 However, the modern town grew up in the Middle Ages.
 Wrexham was first mentioned in writing in the 12th century.
-At the beginning of the 13th century the Lord of the Manor gave some of the land in the village to an abbey.
+At the beginning of the 13th century, the Lord of the Manor gave some of the lands in the village to an abbey.
 After that Wrexham was split into 2 parts.
 One part was Wrexham Abbot (which lives on in the name Abbot Street).
 The other part was Wrexham Regis (of the king).

-However Wrexham was no more than a village until the late 14th century when it became a small town.
+However, Wrexham was no more than a village until the late 14th century when it became a small town.
 In the year 1391 Wrexham was given the right to hold a market and a fair.
 In the Middle Ages fairs were like markets but they were held only once a year.
 People would come from all over Clwyd and Cheshire to buy and sell at a Wrexham fair.

 The population of Medieval Wrexham is not known but it was probably only several hundred.
 Wrexham would seem tiny to us but settlements were very small in those days.

 The parish church of St Giles was built in 1492.
 Its famous steeple was completed in 1506.

 The Market Town of Wrexham